Sharath-Kumar-Yerramada/wronskian-ode-independence/README.md

 ## Overview
 A mathematical investigation into necessary vs. sufficient conditions for linear independence of ODE solutions using the Wronskian determinant.
-Course project for Mathematics IV, BSDS-II, Indian Statistical Institute Bangalore (May 2026).
+Course project for Mathematics IV, BSDS-II (4th semester), Indian Statistical Institute Bangalore (May 2026).
 Instructor: Prof. Ramij Rahaman.

 ## The Question